scalamolecule/molecule-old/README_pro.md

 ## STEP 6 - Create molecule samples (once)

-Run `molecule.setup.RecreateTestDbs` in molecule-tests to create sample databases.
+Run `moleculeTests.restore.RecreateTestDbs` in shared moleculeTests (main) to create sample databases.
 This is necessary before starting the peer server so that it can "see" the mbrainz-subset db.

 ## STEP 7 - Start peer server